kirbyjp/SVET/theory/theory.md

 ---

 ## 1. Introduction
+### Preface: Etymological Context
+The acronym SVET (Static Vacuum Excitation Theory) also mirrors the word for "world" and "light" in several European languages.
+This dual meaning reflects the model’s purpose: to describe the fundamental structure of the cosmos (the world) and the propagation of coherent excitations (light) through a unified, capacity-limited node network.

+### 1.1 What the Node Network Is
+The node network is the vacuum—the same vacuum studied in quantum field theory, cosmology, and high-energy physics.
+SVET does not introduce an additional medium; it reinterprets the existing vacuum as a static network of update sites whose localized, discrete excitations manifest as physical patterns.

+The vacuum node network supports waves rather than point-like particles.
+What experimental physics registers as “particles” are localized, self-maintaining coherence-patterns whose tightly confined structure produces particle-like behavior.

 *TODO: Describe the motivation for SVET — resolving GR singularities and QFT divergences through a finite substrate.
 Provide a concise roadmap of the paper and summarize the main claims and predictions.*

 ---

 ## 2. Ontology of the Vacuum
+### 2.0 Ontology of the Vacuum
+The node network is the vacuum—the same vacuum studied in quantum field theory, cosmology, and high-energy physics.
+SVET does not introduce an additional medium; it reinterprets the existing vacuum as a static network of update sites whose localized, discrete excitations manifest as physical patterns.

+The vacuum node network supports waves rather than point-like particles.
+What experimental physics registers as “particles” are localized, self-maintaining coherence-patterns whose tightly confined structure produces particle-like behavior.

 ### 2.1 The Planck‑Scale Physical Vacuum
 *TODO: Define the vacuum as a capacity‑limited, rule‑governed entity.
 Explain why we treat the vacuum as a network of nodes rather than a continuous field.*

+### 2.1 Patterns as Particles
+Within the node network, physical entities are not independent objects placed “into” space.
+Instead, particles are localized, self-maintaining coherence-patterns.
+Their discrete particle-like features emerge because their internal coherence structure is tightly bounded and continuously preserved by the local update rules of the network.

 ### 2.2 Minimal Local Rules and Assumptions
 *TODO: List the minimal rule set governing local updates (causality, adjacency, budget accounting, update resolution order).
 State assumptions and scope.*

+### 2.2 Interpretive Rules
+**The Principle of Node Inertia:**
+The node network never strains, never moves, and never resists.
+All energy belongs exclusively to the pattern.
+All difficulty in motion arises from the pattern’s requirement to maintain internal coherence under the fixed update rule.
+If a demanded configuration cannot be self-consistently re-instantiated across adjacent nodes, the pattern destabilizes and collapses into simpler, incoherent excitations.

 ### 2.3 The Node State Bundle
 **Cadence‑based Strain (CaBS)**